leonhard-llc/applin-rust/Readme.md

 <https://www.applin.dev/>

-Use one the provided boilerplate app for the frontend.
+Use a provided boilerplate app for the frontend.
-And use this library for the backend.
+Use this library for the backend.

 Documentation: <https://www.applin.dev/docs/>